ColTapp/matlab-code/README.md

 # matlab-code
-This repository contains the single .m file needed to run CTA from matlab
+This repository contains the single .m file needed to run ColTapp from MATLAB 2020a or later